openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 ## <a name="download-media"></a> Step 3: Download a Video or a Still Photo as Media

-Video media can be download to use as the code samples and demo applications from many available sources, like:
+Video media can be downloaded to use as the code samples and demo applications from many available sources, such as [Pexels](https://pexels.com) and [Google Images](https://images.google.com).

 - [Pexels](https://pexels.com)
 - [Google Images](https://images.google.com)